bryllim/pocketteams/README.md

 ## Built With
-PocketTeams is built with the help of these libraries.
+PocketTeams is built with the help of these libraries and packages.
 * [aos](https://www.npmjs.com/package/aos)
 * [Axios](https://www.npmjs.com/package/axios)
 * [Bcryptjs](https://www.npmjs.com/package/bcryptjs)